HJ Martin and Son: Company History

-Current work
+Current Work

 While H.J.
 Martin and Son initially established itself as a retail flooring and tile company to consumers in Northeast Wisconsin, the company also has developed itself as a supplier and contractor to the national retail industry.

-The company continues to work regularly with national retail clients such as Best Buy, Target, JC Penney, Burlington Stores, Walmart, Shopko, and Menards.
+The company continues to work regularly with national retail clients such as Best Buy, Target, JC Penney, Burlington, Walmart, and Menards.
 While the company focuses on retail clients, H.J.
 Martin and Son also works in a variety other industries.
 The company has also completed numerous projects with Festival Foods, a Wisconsin-based grocery store chain.
 In 2015, HJ Martin and Son also worked on the first Wisconsin location of Nordstrom in Milwaukee.

 Additionally, H.J.
 Martin and Son maintains a long working relationship with the Green Bay Packers for improvements to Lambeau Field.
 Notable projects include the Lambeau Field Atrium glass wall, the largest glass project H.J.
 Martin and Son has completed to date.